-Davenport contributes 10% of an eligible employee's base compensation to their 403(b) account.
-(DU has discretion to change this amount at any time).
-Full and Part Time employees are eligible for this benefit the first day of payroll period following the completion of one year of service.
+Davenport contributes a discretionary 5% of an eligible employee's per pay base compensation to their 403(b) account and up to an additional 3% matching contribution based on an employee's per pay personal contributions.
+To receive the max 8% contribution, employees need to contribute a minimum of 3% per pay.
+Full and Part Time employees are eligible for this benefit the first day of the payroll period following the completion of one year of service.